mlcommons/tiny/v0.1/README.md

 * All four benchmarks have a [reference submission](https://github.com/mlcommons/tiny/tree/master/v0.1/reference_submissions) which implement the benchmarks using [TensorFlow Lite for Microcontrollers](https://www.tensorflow.org/lite/microcontrollers) and Mbed on the [reference platform](https://www.st.com/en/microcontrollers-microprocessors/stm32l4r5zi.html).

+We use the [EEMBC benchmark runner](https://github.com/eembc/benchmark-runner-ml) to connect to the system under test and run the benchmarks.

 We follow the [MLPerf Inference Rules](https://github.com/mlcommons/inference_policies/blob/master/inference_rules.adoc) unless there is a specific exception related to TinyMLPerf.
 All TinyMLPerf benchmarks are single stream only and we do not support the retraining subdivision.

 If you have any questions or issues with the benchmark please [create a new issue](https://github.com/mlcommons/tiny/issues).